easy low budget DIY sofa slipcover

 Not to mention that I was really tired of looking at it and never really liked it all that much.
-We had it re-upholstered in the red paisley fabric around 10 years ago mainly because that fabric was dark, busy and heavy weight.
+We had it re-upholstered in the red paisley fabric many years ago mainly because that fabric was dark, busy and heavy weight.
 At the time our girls were 2 and 5 and durability was our top priority.

-Here’s a picture of the sofa before, taken last spring.
+Here’s a picture of the sofa before.

 And several pictures of the sofa with the drop cloth on it.
 It’s a bit slouchy and messy, but I like it that way.

 I know I won’t keep it like this forever, but for now it works great for us in this room.
 I wouldn’t recommend it on a sofa that the whole family spends a lot of time on unless you don’t mind it coming untucked often.
 I’m usually the only one who goes in here.
 No television, no computer, no electronics (unless you count my nook).
 Just me and the fireplace and the view.
 What’s not to like?